bitmeme-taxi/bitmemed/CONTRIBUTING.md

-# Contributing to Bitmemed
+# Contributing to Kaspad

-Any contribution to Bitmemed is very welcome.
+Any contribution to Kaspad is very welcome.

 ## Getting started

-If you want to start contributing to Bitmemed and don't know where to start, you can pick an issue from the [list](https://github.com/bitmeme-taxi/bitmemed/issues).
+If you want to start contributing to Kaspad and don't know where to start, you can pick an issue from the [list](https://github.com/bitmeme-taxi/bitmemed/issues).

 If you want to make a big change it's better to discuss it first by opening an issue or talk about it in